Bhoang01/CPSC481/README.md

 Now let's find a food location, hit the "food" category in the filters.
 You will find "Hothouse".
 Click the card and click "Favourite" to add later if you don't find other locations you like as much.

 **Step 8: Search <br>**
 Next hit the back bottom on the top left above the activity image to continue the search for activities with the last filter applied.
-Now let's find a ladnmark location, click the "landmark" category.
+Now let's find a landmark location, click the "landmark" category.
 You will find "CN Tower".
 Click the card to view and follow above step 5 to add to trip on Jan 1, 2021 at 8:15pm.

 **Step 9: Go to Favourites <br>**
 Once it's added, go to your favourites to add "Hothouse" as you think it would be the perfect spot with your current activities.
 Click the dropdown menu by your username on the top right of the screen.
 Click "Favourites" option and click "Hothouse".
 Follow step 5 to add to trip on Jan 1, 2021 at 6:00pm.